Based on the fact that how we wanna measure the electric current, measuring devices can be divided into two types. These are Ammeter and Galvanometer.

 Construction of Galvanometer

-A typical galvanometer consists of a moving coil, permanent magnets, spring, suspension, and a pointer.
+A typical galvanometer consists of a moving coil, permanent magnets, a spring, a suspension, and a pointer.
 So, when a direct current (DC) passes through the coil, it generates a magnetic field.

 Since there is already a presence of a magnetic field due to the permanent magnets, the newly induced magnetic field in the coil acts against the magnetic field of the permanent magnet.